jamespeapen/cs344/project/README.md

 The goal of this project is to compare the different models and see what models perform the best.
 After initial runs of the neural networks and the random forest, I decided to compare runtimes as well since the random forest took significantly less time to train than the neural networks.

 The dataset can be downloaded from [here](https://drive.google.com/file/d/1untjB6CcUpZBTAWJ8hYxvrVP_mW98fHA/view?usp=sharing).
+The code can be downloaded as the IPython notebook and run.
+It depends on the following packages:

+    - keras
+    - sklearn
+    - tensorflow
+    - numpy as np
+    - pandas as pd
+    - matplotlib.pyplot
+    - os
+    - time